kevinnytech/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-just a readme file for the task de, the head, leads the way
+just a readme file for the task

+ the head, leads the way

 With its pointer pointing to the next node every day